 Results of the 2014 Dyke Marsh Breeding Bird Survey

 The official survey was conducted between Saturday, May 25 and Thursday, July 4, but any data collected outside of this period that confirmed a breeding species was entered into the database.
 This permitted us to weed out most migrants that do not use the marsh to breed.
 I also included information provided from the Sunday morning walks and reliable individuals to supplement data reported by the survey teams.
 The survey tract encompassed the Belle Haven picnic area, the marina, the open marsh, the Potomac River from the shoreline to the channel, and the surrounding woodland from the mouth of Hunting Creek to Morningside Lane.
-The volunteers reported 84 species at Dyke Marsh during the 2012 survey.
-By the time data collection was completed, they had collectively categorized 39 species as breeders, eight species as probable breeders and 23 species as possible breeders.
+The volunteers reported 76 species at Dyke Marsh between May 25 and July 4.
+By the time data collection was completed, they had collectively categorized 36 species as breeders, 11 species as probable breeders, and 17 species as possible breeders.
 An additional 12 species were present in the survey tract during the official reporting period, but were considered not to be in suitable breeding habitat.

 Several confirmation misses are worthy of note.
 A Willow Flycatcher reported by multiple observers near the boardwalk from mid-May to early June apparently departed without attempting to breed.
 The now famous Eastern Screech-Owl pair put on quite a show in early March, copulating and giving every indication of preparing to breed, but we could not quite positively identify the nest cavity or locate young.
 A June 1 report of a Red-tailed Hawk pair near an empty nest in the south marsh was exciting news, but subsequent survey teams could not locate the pair or determine that the nest actually belonged to the hawks.
 Too bad, because Red-tailed Hawk has not been confirmed as a breeder in the 22 years that I have been compiler.